cockroachdb/helm-charts/docs/RFCs/19042021_Cert_Management_In_CRDB_Helm_Chart.md

 #### Check-cert-for-regeneration
 * Check if the certificate secret has annotation `managed-by: cockroachdb`, if not return False
-* Check if the certificate is expiring in the next 2 months using the values from annotations `creationTime` and `duration` on secret, if expiring return True, else False
+* Check if the certificate is expiring before the next cron schedule using the values from annotations `creationTime` and `duration` on secret, if expiring return True, else False

 #### Validate-Secret-Annotations
 * Check if annotation for `resourceVersion` and `creationTime` exists, if not return False
 * Check if resourceVersion of the secret matches with the value of `resourceVersion` annotation, if not means secret is changed, return False
 * Else, return True

+#### Node-restart-after-cert-rotation
+This could be done in either of the two ways mentioned:
+1. Trigger a rolling restart of the nodes so that the new certs are consumed.
+2. Trigger a SIGHUP signal using a sidecar container, which will restart the cockroachDB process without restarting entire node.

 ### Certificate Generation cases during Helm upgrade:

 In case of Helm upgrade: